 WHITE NOISE

 Play low level background noise such as the TV or radio to help sooth your paw pal.
+It sounds a bit odd to add more noise however, low level constant noise will act as a sound barrier to the loud, erratic bangs and squeals of fireworks.
 Remember their hearing is sensitive so keep any noise low level to ensure they don’t become overwhelmed.

 LOCATION, LOCATION, LOCATION!

-Bring the enclosure inside overnight, fireworks can start as early as 4.30/5pm during as the nights draw in, so get your pet inside early evening and get them settled.
-If you cannot bring the enclosure indoors, limit the access to the external runs and place a breathable blanket over the top.
+We try to avoid changing locations for pets, especially is they are outdoor pets.
+However if your outdoor enclosure cannot be suitably shielded from the sounds and sights of fireworks we would suggest bringing the enclosure inside overnight or having lap time in the evening while events are taking place.Fireworks can start as early as 4.30pm as the nights draw in, so get your pet inside early evening and get them settled.
+If you cannot bring the enclosure indoors, limit the access to the external runs and ensure hides are equipped with all their favourite things so they don't have to leave their safe place.

 HOME COMFORTS